- About Us

 Jonathan was brought up in Norwich before studying Economics at University which led him to a career in currency broking in the city of London.
 Whilst working in the city he joined the British Army Reserve and undertook training in covert surveillance before an injury curtailed his career.
 In his late twenties he took a leap of faith to follow his passion for cooking.
 After completing the Grande Diplome at Le Cordon Bleu he worked in the world of fine dining and Michelin Star restaurants under chefs such as Marcus Wareing, Daniel Clifford and Bjorn Frantzen (in Stockholm).
 During his years in the kitchen he completed wine qualifications which led him to work in Cambridge Wine Merchants and more recently Saffron Grange Vineyard.

-Jonathan's journey of his Christian Faith started young, as he was baptized by his Grandfather who was Cannon Vicar of St Mary the Virgin in Heacham, North Norfolk.
-He was confirmed at Norwich Cathedral in his early teens and since moving to Cambridge he's been a member of the congregation at St John the Evangelist, Hills Road (which is only 16 doors along from his house, so no excuses for being late on a Sunday).
+Jonathan's journey of his Christian Faith started young, as he was baptized by his Grandfather who was Canon Vicar of St Mary the Virgin in Heacham, North Norfolk.
+He was confirmed at Norwich Cathedral in his early teens and since moving to Cambridge he's been a member of the congregation at St John the Evangelist, Hills Road.
 He has undertaken retreats at Worth Abbey in West Sussex learning more about the Benedictine way of life, community and work ethic as well as spending time reading theological texts.

 Out of work he is an avid bird watcher and is trying his best to grow chilli's!